a-castellano/hugo_blog/content/posts/My-marvelous-adventures-with-Docker-Part-II.md

 ![My two tags](/images/docker_image_tags01.png)

-Ok, let's test if all would work as we wish.
-We will delete all the containers and images and we will deploy aour archonweb:v2 in a new container.
+OK, let's test if all would work as we wish.
+We will delete all the containers and images and we will deploy our archonweb:v2 in a new container.

 ``` bash
 docker stop $(docker ps -a -q)